All Episodes

 Hello.

-Uh, big fan.
+Hi, Rush, big fan.

 You had made a comment about the Heritage Foundation pointing out that yesterday's ruling didn't really change the law of the land in the 50 states.

-That was a equal protection case yesterday.
+That was an equal protection case yesterday.

-Uh Justice Kennedy started talking like it was going to be a federalism case, but in the end of the um decision, he ruled on equal protection grounds, and if he rules that it's an equal protection violation at the federal level, then the result at the end of the day is going to be that it's an equal protection at the Well, that's what he wants.
+And if he rules that it's an equal protection violation at the federal level, then the result at the end of the day is going to be that it's an equal protection at the same time.

 I mean, it's obvious.

-Uh and I think isn't that what Scalia was basically concluding?
+And I think isn't that what Scalia was basically concluding?

-Yeah, the Scalia was uh pointing that out.
+Yeah, the Scalia was pointing that out.

-I mean, they made the blanket statement in there, oh, this doesn't pertain to the 50 states, but that's only because the 50 states weren't party to this litigation.
+Oh, this doesn't pertain to the 50 states, but that's only because the 50 states weren't party to this litigation.

-Well I understand.
+Well, I understand.

-Look at the votes of the people increasingly don't mean anything in this country.
+After this decision yesterday, look at the votes of the people increasingly don't mean anything in this country.

 The Republicans are caving and giving away on every issue.

-And the heritage people are simply trying to put a little perspective out and say, wait a minute, we haven't lost it, don't give up yet is all they're saying.
+And the heritage people are simply trying to put a little perspective on and say, wait a minute, we haven't lost it.

 Yeah, if the idea is to sort of buck up the troops, that's fine.

-But I'm saying as a legal matter, unless they do a 180 or we get a replacement judge, you know, in two thousand seventeen or something, um you're gonna see that this the rationale of this ruling be applied to the states because it what was really all you'd need is another case.
+But I'm saying, as a legal matter, unless they do a 180 or we get a replacement judge, you know, in 2017 or something, you're going to see the rationale of this ruling be applied to the states.

-Yeah, well there's tons of them floating out there.
+Yeah, well, there's tons of them floating out there.

-But the uh the point is what was really maddening about the decision, normally in these equal protection cases they usually either say well uh in this case uh sexual orientation should be subject to heightened scrutiny or there wasn't a rational basis for the law and that was sort of the tit for tat that was going on in the lower courts Justice Kennedy just blew right by that and just basically said nope the law violates equal protection but he didn't give any reasons for it.
+But the point is, what was really maddening about the decision, normally in these equal protection cases, they usually either say, well, in this case, sexual orientation should be subject to heightened scrutiny or there wasn't a rational basis for the law.

-I mean, he gave a long-winded history of marriage, he gave a long-winded diatribe on the fact that marriage was the province of the States.
+He gave a long-winded diatribe on the fact that marriage was the province of the states.

 Look, it wasn't just that.

-I mean, you're absolutely right.
+It wasn't, I mean, you're absolutely right.

 He then used the insulting characteristics of opponents of gay marriage as also a reasoning for the decision.

-To hell with anything judicial.
+To hell with an injudicial.

-Yeah, I think the statement you made yesterday was such a apropos he basically acted the way liberals always do on conserv uh about conservatives in the sense that he sort of assumed that the motive behind the law was animus the motive behind the law was evil.
+He basically acted the way liberals always do about conservatives in the sense that he sort of assumed that the motive behind the law was animus.

-No, he just sort of assumed it I mean uh there was very little rational basis in his decision to support the contention that it was built on animus.
+I mean, there was very little rational basis in his decision to support the contention that it was built on animus.

-Uh and so the the basic bottom line is that any law that simply singles out uh marriage as being just between a man and a woman if you go by the Kennedy decision, which is now uh sort of precedent uh they should apply that rule and to any of the states uh uh uh i if you had a state case go before a district judge say a month from now he should look at that case and
+And so the basic bottom line is that any law that simply singles out marriage as being just between a man and a woman, if you go by the Kennedy decision, which is now sort of precedent, they should apply that rule to any of the states.

-sadly it's by design.
+Well, I mean, that's, sadly, it's by design.

 Yeah.

-But again on the other side of that who can argue with what a court does for the Supreme Court they're the final arbiter now.
+But again, on the other side of that, who can argue with what a court does?

 We'll take it.